SummaryRead the full fact sheet

 - Female condoms are most effective if they are used correctly every time

-What is a female condom?
+What is a female (internal) condom?

-How effective are female condoms?
+How effective are female (internal) condoms?

 - past their use-by date

-- torn when opening the packet.
+- torn when opening the packet

-How do I use a female condom?
+How to use a female (internal) condom

-Guide the penis inside the condom as it can sometimes slip under the condom.
+- Guide the penis or sex toy into the condom making sure it does not slip under the condom.
 If the penis slips under the condom, there is no protection from pregnancy or STIs.

 - protect against sexually transmissible infections (STIs)